tess-sublette/1600Final/README.md

 # Scalable Vector Graphics (SVG)
 **By:** Tess Sublette
 **Summary:** This tutorial introduces Scalable Vector Graphics, explaining what they are, the benefits, and how to create and edit basic SVG files.
-**Target Audience:** College students who are interested in learning the basics of how to use SVG for designs or projects.
+**Target Audience:** College students who are interested in learning the basics and benefits of SVGs.

 ----